theodorejb/lightncandy/README.md

 * <a href="https://zordius.github.io/HandlebarsCookbook/LC-FLAG_NOESCAPE.html">FLAG_NOESCAPE</a>
 * <a href="https://zordius.github.io/HandlebarsCookbook/LC-FLAG_PARTIALNEWCONTEXT.html">FLAG_PARTIALNEWCONTEXT</a>
 * `FLAG_IGNORESTANDALONE` : prevent standalone detection on `{{#foo}}`, `{{/foo}}` or `{{^}}`, the behavior is same with handlebars.js ignoreStandalone compile time option.
-* `FLAG_PREVENTINDENT` : align partial indent behavior with mustache specification.
-This is same with handlebars.js preventIndent copmile time option.
+* `FLAG_PREVENTINDENT` : Prevent indented partial-call from indenting the entire partial output by the same amount.
+Same as the Handlebars.js `preventIndent` compile option.

 **PHP**
 * <a href="https://zordius.github.io/HandlebarsCookbook/LC-FLAG_RUNTIMEPARTIAL.html">FLAG_RUNTIMEPARTIAL</a>